 The immediate past is not the best guidebook to the future.
 Why learn from wasteful, profit-driven practices, when we can learn from the patterns of nature, from water, trees, and honey bees?
-Why let agribusiness destroy virgin forests (and our future), when we are in great demand of diverse, neighborhood-integrated food systems?
-Why contribute to the pollution of lakes and rivers, when we can recycle soil nutrients locally?
-From a survival perspective, it is obvious that the planetary emergency demands a planetary revolution.
+Why let agribusiness destroy virgin forests, soils, and our future, when we are in great demand of diverse, neighborhood-integrated food systems?
+Why contribute to the pollution of lakes and rivers, when soil nutrients can be recycled locally?
+No, our future is not a commodity to be traded.

 What is to be done can only be done together.
-Indeed, it is high time to create the next society, the right moment to realize what might be termed Earth socialism.
+Indeed, it is high time to create the next society, the right moment to realize what might be termed ecological socialism (or Earth socialism).
 Nothing should deter us from uniting our struggles for an ecological society.
 For as long as life on Earth is conditioned by a life-destroying system, we have nothing to lose but worsening conditions and a disastrous future.
 What unites us is the prospect of replacing an irrational and undemocratic system with something radically better.
 Instead of ignoring or trying to escape the planetary crisis, we have good reason to translate our anger and frustration into collective action, a human responsibility to bring about radical changes.

-From a survival perspective, it is obvious that we need new, decommodified social and ecological relations, manifested through new forms of democracy and creativity, but also through a scientifically based and democratically controlled system for the preservation of our only planet, designed by the people and justified as a collective effort to put an end to the state-sanctioned, corporate-led crimes against the biosphere.
+From a survival perspective, it is obvious that we need new, decommodified social and ecological relations, manifested through new forms of democracy and creativity, but also through a scientifically based and democratically controlled system for the preservation of our only planet, created by the people and justified as a collective effort to put an end to the state-sanctioned, corporate-led crimes against the biosphere.
 At the local level, the root level of social and ecological reproduction, we need to adopt a variety of practices that contribute to the health of the planet and its species.